Holi (1984 film)

-Holi is a 1984 Indian coming-of-age drama film directed by Ketan Mehta, whose socially conscious work has been compared to American director Spike Lee.
+Holi is a 1984 Indian Hindi-language coming-of-age drama film directed by Ketan Mehta, whose socially conscious work has been compared to American director Spike Lee.
 It is based on eponymous play by Marathi writer, Mahesh Elkunchwar.
 The film starred Aamir Khan, Ashutosh Gowariker, Om Puri, Shreeram Lagoo, Deepti Naval, Meena Phatak and Naseeruddin Shah.

 Plot

-In a typical college in a typical Indian city, the hostel boys Madan Sharma (Aamir Khan) and his friends including Ranjeet Prakash (Ashutosh Gowariker) are a rowdy and troublesome lot.
+In a typical college in a typical Indian city, the hostel boys Madan Sharma and his friends including Ranjeet Prakash are a rowdy and troublesome lot.
 But on one day, when Madan and his friends find out there will not be a holiday for them on the day of Holi, the festival of colors, the boys decide not to attend classes.

-The hostel superintendent Professor Singh (Naseeruddin Shah), the only lecturer with some links with the students, watches with apprehension their growing restlessness.
+The hostel superintendent Professor Singh, the only lecturer with some links with the students, watches with apprehension their growing restlessness.
 A notice announcing a further postponement of examinations adds to the bitterness.
-A fight erupts out of nowhere between principal Phande's (Om Puri) nephew and another student; the principal's nephew is hurt and the other boy is promptly rusticated.
+A fight erupts out of nowhere between principal Phande's nephew and another student; the principal's nephew is hurt and the other boy is promptly rusticated.
 This is seen as a drastic punishment, and the news spreads like wildfire to all the students of the college.
 Resistance is organized in the library, in the laboratory, in the classrooms and the college grounds as the students rebel against the principal.
 The principal calls professor Singh to give the name of the troublemakers but he refuses, the names are later given by one of the classmates and soon the boys are sent a suspension notice.

 On their last day, the classmate is bullied and humiliated by the boys.
-The next day they find out that their classmate has committed suicide and the film ends with boys have taken in a police van while people dance to holi celebrate outside.
+The next day they find out that their classmate has committed suicide and the film ends with the boys being taken in a police van while people dance to Holi outside.